ian-cho/data-prep-kit/transforms/language/gneissweb_classification/README.md

 # Gneissweb Classification Transform
-The Gneissweb Classification transforms serves as a simple exemplar to demonstrate the development of a simple 1:1 transform.
+The Gneissweb Classification transform serves as a simple exemplar to demonstrate the development of a simple 1:1 transform.
 Please see the set of [transform project conventions](../../README.md#transform-project-conventions) for details on general project conventions, transform configuration, testing and IDE set up.